vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 Access control refers to the control over the smart contract code and its execution.
 In this section, we will discuss the risks associated with smart contract ownership and how they can be mitigated to ensure the security of the network.

 #### AxelarGatewayProxy.sol
 AxelarGatewayProxy.sol, formerly known as AxelarGatewayProxyMultisig.sol, is the central contract of the Axelar network.
-It is using library contracts such as AxelarGateway.sol, AxelarAuthWeighted.sol, and  TokenDeployer.sol.
+All funds transfered cross-chain over the Axelar network are locked in this contract.
+It owns the AxelarAuthWeighted.sol contract and axlTokens deployed through the TokenDeployer.sol library.
 Additionally, it is supported by other service contracts to provide other functionalities, such as cross-chain gas payments, and permission-less deposit addresses for cross-chain token transfers.

 This contract is owned by a multisignature scheme that is implemented in AdminMultisigBase.sol.
 This scheme allows multiple addresses to collectively own and control the contract.
-At present (i.e. epoch 3) the admin threshold is set to [4 out of 8 addresses](https://etherscan.io/address/0x4F4495243837681061C4743b74B3eEdf548D56A5#readProxyContract#F2).
+At present (i.e. epoch 3) the admin threshold is set to [4-of-8 addresses](https://etherscan.io/address/0x4F4495243837681061C4743b74B3eEdf548D56A5#readProxyContract#F2).
 The owner addresses are listed below:

 | AxelarGatewayProxy.sol Owners |